MayllaRabay/MayllaRabay/README.md

 <br />

-## Sobre mim 🐉
+## About me 🦊

-- 📖 Full Stack Web Developer, graduated from @<a href="https://www.cubos.academy/" target="_blank">Cubos Academy</a> in September 2021 🚀
+- 📚 Full Stack Web Developer, graduated from @<a href="https://www.cubos.academy/" target="_blank">Cubos Academy</a> in September 2021 🚀
-- 📖 Improving my skills (Discover and NLW) at @<a href="https://rocketseat.com.br/" target="_blank">Rocketseat</a> 🚧 IN DEVELOP 🚀🚧
+- 📚 Improving my skills (Discover and NLW) at @<a href="https://rocketseat.com.br/" target="_blank">Rocketseat</a> 🚧 IN DEVELOP 🚀🚧
-- 📖 Improving my knowledge every day with hard work and practice 🚧 ALWAYS IN DEVELOP 🚀🚧
+- 📚 Improving my knowledge every day with hard work and practice 🚧 ALWAYS IN DEVELOP 🚀🚧
-- 📖 I participated in the "Code Like a POSSIBLE Girl" project, a mentorship for women developers, sponsored by <a href="https://www.linkedin.com/company/se-candidate-mulher/" target="_blank">Se Candidate, Mulher!</a>, <a href="https://www.linkedin.com/company/elasprogramam/" target="_blank">Elas Programam</a> and <a href="https://www.linkedin.com/company/possible-com/" target="_blank">POSSIBLE</a>.
+- 📚 I participated in the "Code Like a POSSIBLE Girl" project, a mentorship for women developers, sponsored by <a href="https://www.linkedin.com/company/se-candidate-mulher/" target="_blank">Se Candidate, Mulher!</a>, <a href="https://www.linkedin.com/company/elasprogramam/" target="_blank">Elas Programam</a> and <a href="https://www.linkedin.com/company/possible-com/" target="_blank">POSSIBLE</a>.
-- 📖 I participated in the "EducaPetBR" project, a mobile application developed in Flutter, for 2 and a half months at <a href="https://espressolabs.com.br/" target="_blank">Espresso Labs</a>.
+- 📚 I participated in the "EducaPetBR" project, a mobile application developed in Flutter, for 2 and a half months at <a href="https://espressolabs.com.br/" target="_blank">Espresso Labs</a>.
-- 📖 I'm currently working as a Junior Front-end Developer at <a href="https://www.estantemagica.com.br/" target="_blank">Estante Mágica</a>, the biggest reading and writing project in Brazil!
+- 📚 I'm currently working as a Junior Front-end Developer at <a href="https://www.estantemagica.com.br/" target="_blank">Estante Mágica</a>, the biggest reading and writing project in Brazil!
 - 💭 I'm addicted to ☕, 💻, 🍫 and 🎼.
 - 💭 I love :dog:, playing 🎮, learning new technologies 🧠 and spending time with my 👪.
 - 💭 I am a fan of Linux🐧 and love the concept of open source!